Glossary of pickleball: C

 When an opponent hits the ball with intense backspin that it hits the opposite side of the court, it bounces back to the opponent’s side.
 To keep the ball in play, the player must reach over the net to tap the ball.
-If the player doesn’t touch the ball, the opponent’s win that play.
+If the player doesn’t touch the ball, the opponents win that play.
 Most players will reach over the net and hit the ball forward potentially keeping the ball in play for the opponent to hit back.
 The best strategy is to reach over the net in a “claw” like manner and hit the ball INTO the net causing the ball to drop on the opponent’s side making it impossible for the opponents to play the point.